GeniusDai/cppev/examples/README.md

         $ ./file_transfer_server        # Shell-1
         $ ./file_transfer_client        # Shell-2
         $ ls -l /tmp/test_cppev_file_transfer_6C0224787A17.file*
-        $ # md5sum to check the file content is all the same #
+        $ # Cmd diff or md5sum to check the file content is all the same #

 ### 3. Nio Event Loop

-In this example, use the original event loop (not reactor) to connect via tcp /udp.
+In this example, use the original event loop (not reactor) to connect via tcp / udp.

 * Usage